Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 5.1 acute stressors (sickness, heat, training) and long-term changes

-Here we can see the sick day, on the 30th of August, which caused the same acute suppression in morning data (left image), and night data.
+Here, we can see the sick day on 30 August, which caused the same acute suppression in morning data (left image) and night data.

-Both morning and night data provide the exact same information in this case.
+Both morning and night data provide the same information in this case.

 Training

-Below we can see in the first screenshot the negative response to the heat, together with HRV4Training’s trend detection, to highlight that not only do we have the same suppression seen in night data, but the various long-term physiological trends analyzed (resting heart rate, HRV, and the coefficient of variation of HRV) were also the same, since the same trend (maladaptation) has been detected.
+Below, we can see in the first screenshot the negative response to the heat, together with HRV4Training’s trend detection, to highlight that not only do we have the same suppression seen in night data, but the various long-term physiological trends analysed (resting heart rate, HRV, and the coefficient of variation of HRV) were also the same since the same trend (maladaptation) has been detected.

-In the second screenshot, we can see the positive response to increased training volume and intensity, which is also matching what I have reported above for night data.
+In the second screenshot, we can see the positive response to increased training volume and intensity, which matches what I reported above for night data.

 Long-term physiological changes

-We can see for example the acute drop the first day in which the normal range is shown, then the few yellow days due to the heat response, and then an HRV that is increasing over weeks, before a few acute suppressions are again showing up, towards the end of the plot, possibly associated with poor sleep.
+We can see, for example, the acute drop on the first day in which the normal range is shown.
+The few yellow days are due to the heat response, and then an HRV that increases over weeks before a few acute suppressions again show up towards the end of the plot, possibly associated with poor sleep.

-Overall, morning and night data are very well aligned over the entire period.
+Overall, morning and night data align well over the entire period.

 5.2 Differences between morning and night

-In the previous high-level overview, we cannot appreciate some important differences between morning and night data, which I would like to briefly discuss here.
+In the previous high-level overview, we cannot appreciate some crucial differences between morning and night data, which I would like to discuss here briefly.

-A typical difference in acute responses for morning and night data is due to large or late stressors, for example, a hard, long workout, followed by a late dinner.
-In these cases, often HRV is suppressed in the first part of the night, causing a low average, but back within normal range by the morning.
+A typical difference in acute responses for morning and night data is due to significant or late stressors, such as a hard, long workout followed by a late dinner.
+In these cases, HRV is often suppressed in the first part of the night, causing a low average but back within normal range by the morning.
 Here is an example:

-Large but not too large acute stressors are the ones where we can find these differences (very large stressors like sickness would cause long-lasting suppressions, as we have previously seen).
+Large but not too large acute stressors are where we can find these differences (substantial stressors like sickness would cause long-lasting suppressions, as we have previously seen).

-This is not to say that one measurement is better than the other, but simply to highlight that there are differences, and these differences have implications for how the data is used.
+This is not to say that one measurement is better than the other, but to highlight the differences that affect how the data is used.

-For more considerations about the differences between morning and night data, see my blog below
+See my blog below for more considerations about the differences between morning and night data.

 Thoughts on Heart Rate Variability (HRV) measurement timing: morning or night?